Find out below about the grant opportunities offered by ECN and our supporters: the ECNM Grants and the Student Fieldwork Grant.

 Applications for our 2024 ECNM grant are open from March 1, and close at midnight on March 31 2024

 The ECNM grants aim to provide direct support to projects related to conservation, research and better understanding of crocodilians.
-These projects can be carried out as part of a formal university degree programme (undergraduate or postgraduate), but also as independent projects associated with husbandry, research or conservation activities focused on crocodilians.
+These projects can be carried out as part of a formal university degree programme (undergraduate or postgraduate), but also as independent projects associated with keeping and husbandry, research or conservation activities focused on crocodilians.

 The grants will include:

 - up to 1000 Euros for a project related to in situ crocodilian conservation/research/education or outreach

 - up to 500 Euros for a project related to ex situ crocodilian research/conservation/education or outreach.